MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Get-MoveRequest.md

 ### -TargetDatabase
 This parameter is available only in on-premises Exchange.

-The TargetDatabase parameter specifies whether to return all mailboxes that are being moved to the specified target database.
-You can use the following values:
+The TargetDatabase parameter returns all mailboxes that are being moved to the specified target mailbox database.
+You can use any value that uniquely identifies the database.
+For example:

-- GUID of the database
+- Name

-- Database name
+- Distinguished name (DN)

+- GUID

 You can't use this parameter with the Identity parameter.